mandiant/capa/doc/installation.md

 `$ pip install https://github.com/williballenthin/vivisect/zipball/master`

 ### 2. Check out source code
 Next, clone the capa git repository.
 We use submodules to separate code, rules, and test data.
-To get all data at once use the `--recurse-submodules` option shown below.
+See below to get all data at once.
 To only get the source code and our provided rules (common), follow these steps:
+- clone repository
-- `$ git clone https://github.com/fireeye/capa.git /local/path/to/src`
+  - `$ git clone https://github.com/fireeye/capa.git /local/path/to/src` (HTTPS)
+  - `$ git clone git@github.com:fireeye/capa.git /local/path/to/src` (SSH)
 - `$ cd /local/path/to/src`
 - `$ git submodule init`
 - `$ git submodule update rules`

-#### HTTPS
+#### capa-testfiles
+The [capa-testfiles](https://github.com/fireeye/capa-testfiles) repository (`/local/path/to/src/tests/data`) contains a large collection of malware and benign test files. *In most cases you will not need to check it out on your local system.*

+To update the testfiles you can use the following command:
+- `$ git submodule update tests/data`

+To get all data at once use the `--recurse-submodules` option:

-`$ git clone --recurse-submodules https://github.com/fireeye/capa.git /local/path/to/src`
+- `$ git clone --recurse-submodules https://github.com/fireeye/capa.git /local/path/to/src` (HTTPS)
+- `$ git clone --recurse-submodules git@github.com:fireeye/capa.git /local/path/to/src` (SSH)

 ### 3. Install the local source code
 Finally, use `pip` to install the source code in "editable" mode.
 This means that Python will load the capa module from the local directory rather than copying it to `site-packages` or `dist-packages`.
 This is good because it is easy to modify files and see the effects reflected immediately.
 But, be careful not to remove this directory unless uninstalling capa.

-`$ pip install -e ./local/path/to/src`
+`$ pip install -e /local/path/to/src`

 You'll find that the `capa.exe` (Windows) or `capa` (Linux) executables in your path now invoke the capa binary from this directory.